 params Any parameters required for dynamic content.

 Using these principles:

-The figure below illustrates the mechanism used, which will be discussed in more detail in the following sections.
+The image below illustrates the mechanism used, which is discussed in more detail in the following sections.

 With Sling, you specify which script renders a certain entity (by setting the